SAP-samples/cloud-btp-cli-api-codejam/exercises/03-autocomplete-and-exploration/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. How would you discover or confirm that the shell you're actually using is indeed a Bash shell?
 1. Output for some of the commands you used in exploring your account probably wrapped over multiple lines.
 How might you remedy that?